bonomani/devmon/docs/CONTRIBUTING.md

-# How to contribute to Devmon
+# How to Contribute to Devmon

-## Did you find a bug?
+## Encountered a Bug?

-* Fine, open an issue! and welcome in the Devmon community
+* Great!
+Open an issue and welcome to the Devmon community!

-## Do you want to contribute by creating templates?
+## Interested in Creating Templates?

-*  Terrific, create a PR.
-It is usually the best way to start as it is funny!
+* Fantastic!
+Start by creating a PR.
+It's usually the best way to get involved and it's fun!

-## Did you write a patch that fixes a bug?
+## Developed a Patch to Fix a Bug?

-* Perfect, create a PR and you will be listed as a developper (if you want)!
+* Wonderful!
+Create a PR and you'll be acknowledged as a developer (if you'd like)!

-## Did you fix whitespace, format code, or make a purely cosmetic patch?
+## Made Cosmetic Changes or Formatting Fixes?

-* Nice, create a PR, I cannot listed you as a developper as you are not really one, but many many thanks!
+* Excellent!
+Create a PR.
+While I can't list you as a developer since it's not a substantial change, many thanks!

-## Do you intend to add a new feature or change an existing one?
+## Planning to Add a New Feature or Modify an Existing One?

-* Impressive, create a PR and if your PR is merged you will be listed as a developper (if you want)!
+* Impressive!
+Create a PR, and if it's merged, you'll be recognized as a developer (if desired)!

-## Do you intend to change a existing feature?
+## Looking to Alter an Existing Feature?

-* Marvellous, create a PR and if your PR is merged you will be listed as a developper (if you want)!
+* Marvelous!
+Create a PR, and upon merging, you'll be acknowledged as a developer (if you'd like)!

-## Do you have questions about the source code?
+## Questions About the Source Code?

-* Excellent !
-Contact me or open en issue!
+* Excellent!
+Contact me or open an issue for assistance!

-## Do you want to be a member of the lead team?
+## Interested in Joining the Lead Team?

-* You are incredible!
-Contact me, please, there is much room !
+* You're incredible!
+Please contact me; there's ample room for your contributions!

-Devmon is a volunteer effort.
-We encourage you to pitch in and join the team.
+Devmon thrives on volunteer efforts.
+We invite you to contribute and become part of the team.

-Thanks! :heart: :heart: :heart:
+Thanks! ❤️❤️❤️

 Devmon Team